 - Prepare the filling while the dough is resting.
 With a sturdy silicone spatula, cream together the cream cheese and margarine.

 - Halve and deseed the jalapenoes and finely dice them.
-Set 2 tbsp of diced jalapeno aside for later and mix the rest into the cream cheese.
+Set 2 tablespoon of diced jalapeno aside for later and mix the rest into the cream cheese.
 Add the bacon bits and green onion and mix with a spatula until the filling is creamy and well incorporated.

 - Flip the dough onto a lightly floured surface and remove any excess air in the dough by poking the dough will all your fingers and roughly shaping it into a rectangle.